 Jalea Jackson is an Atlanta based Director, Producer, and Editor who aims to create films that spark conversation.

-Jalea currently serves as a Producer, Editor, and Mentor for the Nate Parker Foundation, a non-profit organization that seeks to break the barriers in the film industry by empowering young voices of African descent to “tell their unique and diverse stories that may otherwise not be heard.”
-From 2017 to 2020, she worked as a Production Manager and Coordinator for an Independent Production Company in New Orleans, all while continuing to work on personal projects focused on the culture of marginalized communities and the human condition.
+Jalea currently serves as a Video Producer for Victory Church and is a Producer, Editor, and Mentor for the Nate Parker Foundation (NPF).
+NPF is a non-profit organization that seeks to break the barriers in the film industry by empowering young voices of African descent to “tell their unique and diverse stories that may otherwise not be heard.”